Sd4Projects/UsbGpio_v1b/README.md

 Add gpio pins for (Mac, MiniPC, etc) via USB that do not have gpio pins to use.
 If you only need a few gpio pins you may want to check out the Adafruit MCP2221 Breakout board Product ID: 4471.

-Licensed under CERN OHL v.1.2 (Open Hardware Licence)
+UsbGpio board licensed under CERN OHL v.1.2 (Open Hardware Licence)

 See CERN OHL v.1.2 for applicable conditions